JMU Summer Space Explorer's Camp

 The most wonderful, exciting, and educational thing I've done since moving into this area 10 years ago...It really 'Rocks"!
 John B. Captain, US Navy, Retired, Grottoes.
 Read full letter ...

 James Madison University’s Outreach and Engagement and the Department of Physics and Astronomy are excited to announce two week-long summer space explorers camps open to all middle-school age students!
 The camp will be led by Shanil Virani, the director of the John C. Wells Planetarium.
 The first is a week-long residential explorers camp where campers will spend the week at JMU July 6–13.
 The residential camp will be for rising seventh-, eighth-, ninth- and 10th-graders.
 The second is our day space explorers camp that will be held July 21–25, 2014, for rising fifth-, sixth-, seventh- and eighth-graders.

 For nearly a decade, it was my dream to someday send my daughter to Virginia Tech.
 Two months ago, I began to rethink that dream when my daughter, Megan, attended space camp at JMU - Anita, Harrisonburg.
 Read full letter...

-Registration for SPACE CAMP 2014 is now OPEN!
+Registration for JMU'S SPACE EXPLORERS CAMP 2014 is now OPEN!
 Sign up at JMU's Outreach & Engagement website as spaces will go fast!